Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles: Introduction

 \item if $\lambda$ is real and $\gamma$ is nonreal, then $\mathcal{H}'_f$ is open and dense in $\mathcal{H}_{f,\theta,\omega_2}$, and

 \item if $\lambda$ and $\gamma$ are both nonreal, then $\mathcal{H}'_f$ is open and dense in $\mathcal{H}_{f,\theta,\omega_1,\omega_2}$. \end{itemize} \end{thma}

-The proof is given in Section \ref{sec:rational}.
-The result implies that the blenders which exists for the moduli values in Corollary \ref{cor:limit} depart from the heterodimensional cycle immediately once we change the moduli to rational values within $\mathcal{H}_f$.
+The first item in Theorem~\ref{thm:rational} is established in \citep[Theorem 6]{LT21}, and the proof of the remaining part is given in Section \ref{sec:rational}.
+The result implies that the blenders which exist for the moduli values in Corollary \ref{cor:limit} depart from the heterodimensional cycle immediately once we change the moduli to rational values within $\mathcal{H}_f$.